bharaliparismita95/Naive-Bayes/README.md

 # Naive-Bayes
- Implementation of Naive Bayes classifier from scratch in python.
+ Implementation of Naive Bayes classifier from scratch written in python.